Litecoin price prediction: LTC towards $120, analyst | Cryptopolitan

 Following the major cryptocurrencies, Litecoin also reached out upwards.
 Litecoin started the day with low price levels and achieved a daily low of $143.
 However, it quickly gained momentum and reached the 24-hour high of $156.
 The cryptocurrency remained unstable, fluctuating greatly.
 At the time of writing, Litecoin was priced at $147.

 The overall market sentiment for the cryptocurrency is bullish.
-14 of the total 28 technical indicators are standing at buy, nine are neutral, and five indications are of sell.
+14 of the total 28 technical indicators are standing at buy, nine are neutral, and five are sell indications.
 Eight of the oscillators are neutral, whereas two are at buy with only one indication of sell.
 12 of the moving averages are giving out a buy signal with one neutral indication and four sell indications.

 Litecoin price prediction: What to expect?